mayerantoine/breast_cancer_classification/README.md

 ### Results
 With our Hyperparemeter configuration settings  and search space we obtained **0.965** accuracy with the Random Forest with a `max_depth` of 20, 20 `estimators`, `max_features` auto and `min_sample_leaf` of 1.
-We could have improved that results by increasing the `max_duration_minutes` which would allow Hyperdrive to explore more space in the Grid.Also doing feature engineering in this case could have improved the results.
+We could have improved that results by increasing the `max_duration_minutes` which would allow Hyperdrive to explore more space in the Grid.
+Also doing feature engineering in this case could have improved the results.

 <p align='center'>
     <img src="screens\running_hype.JPG" width="460" heigth = "400"  style="float: center; margin-right: 20px;" />